Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Services run approximately 13 times daily across all routes, translating to about six weekly trips per individual stop.
+Service frequency averages 13 trips per day across all routes, equating to approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport